The rhino framework

 As a Shiny app developer,

-I want to ensure that the server function returns a list of reactive values
+I want to ensure the var_inputs module returns a list of reactive values

 So that I can confirm the server's responsiveness to input changes.",